dbtrail

 Parameters

-server_idstringyesUUID of the registered server
+server_idstringCloudUUID of the registered server (required)

-primary_keysarraynoPrimary key values to recover
+primary_keysarrayCloudPrimary key values to recover

-target_timestringnoISO 8601 point-in-time to recover to
+target_timestringCloudISO 8601 point-in-time to recover to

 Response